Nolene-Human/FANG/README.md

 # Introduction
 With the increase popularity in modern workspaces, proactive measures to prevent cybersecurity breaches are now also the responsibility of private networks.

-There is a huge risk in the lack of users' technical understanding combined with their fear of implementing any of the recomended solutions due to the knowledge they required to do so.
+There is a huge risk in the lack of users' technical understanding combined with their fear of implementing any of the recommended solutions due to the knowledge they are required to do so.

 The solution is to provide an educational and easy to use cybersecurity tool.